LuisMMMTS/open-cx-t2g4-bits-please/README.md

 **Submit question:**
 * **Actor:** Attendee
 * **Description:** This use case exists so the atendee can submit questions to the speaker
-* **Preconditions and Postconditions:** In order to submit a question the atendee must be logged in andnsigned in a specific talk
+* **Preconditions and Postconditions:** In order to submit a question the atendee must be logged in and signed in a specific talk
 * **Normal Flow:**
   1. The atendee writes the question to the speaker and presses the button.
   2. The system stores the question on the server.
 * **Alternative Flows and Exceptions:**
   1. The atendee writes the question to the speaker and presses the button.
-  2. If the system can't connect to the server.
-  3. The system informs the atendee of the error
+  2. If the system can't connect to the server, a warning pops up system informs the atendee of the error

 #### Get question:
 *  **Actor**.
 Speaker.
 *  **Description**.
 This use case consists of receiving the question from a member of the audience in the database and converting it to speech (normally).
 *  **Preconditions and Postconditions**.
 In order for this to happen, the speaker must be logged in talk's page.
 In the end, he can choose to simply read the question or have it be converted to speech.
 *  **Normal Flow**.
 	1. The speaker is logged in.
 	2. He gets a question and chooses to synthesize it.